MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 Attributes that we plan to use for processing search queries needs to be indexed, similar to filter attributes in the ["Build a library browser with contextual filters"](tutorial-schema-design.md) tutorial.
 For example, to enable our application to process search queries like "papers from microsoft about machine learning" by enabling the `equals` index operation on the `FieldsOfStudy.Name` and `AuthorAffiliations.AuthorName` attributes.

 In addition to indexing the attributes, we also want to normalize the attributes to improve search results.
-For example, we can improve search accuracy and performance by making all indexed string attributes and search queries lowercase only.
+For example, we can improve publication title search accuracy and performance by normalizing the title and search queries to lowercase characters only.
 For more normalization details, see `MakesInteractor.NormalizeStr(queryStr)` in `makesInteractor.js`

-We may also transform the attributes before indexing them to enable fuzzy search or keyword search.
-For example, we transform `Abstract.OriginalName` into `Abstract.Words` such that individual words from the abstract can be used to process search queries.
+To enable fuzzy search or keyword search, we may also transform the attributes before indexing them.
+For example, we enable abstract keywords search by transforming the abstract of a publication `Abstract.OriginalName` into `Abstract.Words` such that unique words from the abstract can be indexed.

 ## Design a search grammar

 Then, we will design a grammar tailored to process natural language search queries.
-In this tutorial, we will use the [sample grammar](samplePrivateLibrary.Data.linked.search.grammar.xml) to illustrate how to support **direct attribute search**, **multiple attribute search**, **partial attribute search**, **semantic search*, and **drop terms with penalties**.
+In this tutorial, we will use the [sample grammar](samplePrivateLibrary.Data.linked.search.grammar.xml) to illustrate how to support **direct attribute search**, **multiple attribute search**, **partial attribute search**, **semantic search**, and **drop terms with penalties**.

 ### Support direct attribute search

-Direct attribute search is used for processing simple queries that only contains a single attribute.
+Direct attribute search is used for processing queries that only contains a single publication attribute.
 For example, user may want to look up a publication by its title, doi, or full text url.
 These are basically lookup queries using attributes that can be identifiers of the entities itself.
-To craft a grammar for direct attribute match, we can use the `<attrref>` element to build our grammar:
+To craft a grammar for direct attribute search, we can use the `<attrref>` element to build our grammar:

 :::code language="powershell" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_direct_attribute_search":::